 She notes that only an eighth of the deceased had tombstones in the 18th century.
 The captain, she concluded, ‘was very satisfied’ with Chow.

 The Boit family maintained its wealth and prominence in Massachusetts.
 A famous painting, two miles from Chow’s headstone, hangs on the wall of the Museum of Fine Arts Boston.
 The four girls in the painting are descended from Capt.
 John Boit, Jr. John Singer Sargent, the preeminent American portraitist, painted The Daughters of Edward Darley Boit.

 Every year, especially in the summer, the Boston Museum of Art welcomes many Chinese tourists, as well as Chinese students and parents.
 When our compatriots stopped in front of this famous painting, they did not know that the ancestor of the four little girls in this painting buried a Chinese in the distance with grief in the early autumn days 220 years ago.

-The Chinese teenager surnamed Chow was not the first Chinese immigrant to arrive in an American oceangoing vessel returning from China, wrote Huang.
-But only because of the death of Chow in Boston Harbor, and the maintenance of the cemetery, is he the only one who left physical evidence and a written record.
+The teenager surnamed Chow was not the first Chinese immigrant to arrive in an American oceangoing vessel from China, wrote Huang.
+But because of the death of Chow in Boston Harbor, and the maintenance of the cemetery, heis the only one who left physical evidence and a written record.
 His cemetery is also the earliest Chinese cemetery discovered to date in the United States.